 I am an Associate Professor in the School Psychology Program and the Program Coordinator of the School Psychology Education Specialist (Ed.S) program.
 I am also a licensed psychologist in the state of Indiana and an endorsed Health Services Provider in Psychology.
 Prior to joining the IU School Psychology Program, I served as the Director of Research and Clinical Services at the Indiana Resource Center for Autism, at the Indiana Institute on Disability and Community.

 I have published numerous highly cited research manuscripts on the topic of autism spectrum disorders.
-According to the Google Scholar Database, my publications have been cited nearly 3,500 times in the last 10 years.
-In addition, I was identified by Grapin, Kranzler, and Daley (2013) as one of the Top 25 school psychology faculty based on his number of article citations.
+According to the Google Scholar Database, my publications have been cited nearly 6,000 times in the last 10 years and I was identified by Grapin, Kranzler, and Daley (2013) as one of the Top 25 most cited school psychology faculty in the country.

 Since joining the faculty in 2007, I have taught 9 of the 14 core courses in the School Psychology program, and have been nominated for 4 Trustee Teaching Awards and the School of Education Graduate Studies Mentor Award 3 times.
-I have served as Director and/or Chair of 11 Dissertation Committees, and served as chair of 32 Advisory Committees.
-In addition, my Social Skills Research Clinic (SSRC) has served as an advanced practicum site for numerous students and has served as an exemplar for numerous schools and clinics across the country.
-Since 2008, I have provided clinical training to 31 School Psychology students at the SSRC.
+I have served as Director and/or Chair of 17 Dissertation Committees, and have served as advisory committee chair for 55 students in our Ph.D. and Ed.S. program.
+In addition, my former Social Skills Research Clinic (SSRC) served as an advanced practicum site for numerous students and served as an exemplar for numerous schools and clinics across the country.
+Since 2008, I provided clinical training to 31 School Psychology students at the SSRC.